-Flyers are budget-friendly and powerful marketing tools for promoting an event, announcing a new product or service, connecting with prospects, and so much more.
-They generate immediate attention while also allowing you to include greater detail about your brand and what your brand has to offer.
+Flyers are budget-friendly and powerful marketing tools for promoting an event, announcing a new product or service, connecting with prospects, and much more.
+They generate immediate attention while allowing you to include greater detail about your brand and what it offers.

-Often, you’ll see flyers being handed out at trade shows, concerts, and other events, posted on walls or handed out during a company sale to drive attention to a product or service.
+You'll often see flyers being handed out at trade shows, concerts, and other events, posted on walls, or handed out during a company sale to drive attention to a product or service.
 However, flyers are also extremely effective when included in a direct mail campaign.

-While flyers are very cost-effective, when mailing them, the price will increase due to a few factors but there are ways to keep the costs down.
+While direct mail flyers are very cost-effective, the price will increase due to a few factors, but there are ways to keep the costs down.

-Let’s look at the different factors that influence the price to print and mail 1000 flyers (and a few other quantities) so you can distribute your marketing dollars in the best way possible to meet your goals and budget.
+Let's look at the different factors influencing the price to print and mail 1000 flyers (and a few other quantities) so you can distribute your marketing dollars in the best way possible to meet your goals and budget.

-Quantity – How Many Flyers Will You Need?
+Quantity – How Many Direct Mail Flyers Will You Need?

 Less flyers means less paper and resources, which translates to lower costs.
 However, as you increase the quantity of flyers, the lower the price per flyer will be.